Susan Mayer: Season 8

 Susan begins to withdraw from her friends and family out of guilt for having helped cover up Alejandro's death.
 She bonds with Carlos over their mutual guilt.
 When Mike begins suspecting Susan and Carlos are having an affair, they agree to tell him the truth about the cover-up.
 Soon after, Susan begins taking an art class with renowned painter, Andre Zeller (Miguel Ferrer), and discovers that her guilt has given her a renewed artistic ability.
 In a series of paintings, Susan depicts the scene of Alejandro's death and subsequent burial, arousing the suspicion of Detective Chuck Vance (Jonathan Cake), Bree's embittered ex-boyfriend assigned to investigate Alejandro's disappearance.
 She briefly considers moving to New York to explore new career opportunities, but ultimately decides against it.
 In an effort to ease her guilt, Susan visits Alejandro's wife and stepdaughter, Claudia (Justina Machado) and Marisa (Daniela Bobadilla), respectively, and write them a check to help their financial misfortune, which only arouses Claudia's suspicions.
 Claudia confronts Susan and Gabrielle about Alejandro's disappearance, but agrees to stop prying after learning that he had been sexually abusing Marisa.

 In "Is This What You Call Love?", Susan learns that Julie is six months pregnant and has no relationship with the baby's father.
 To her dismay, Julie plans to put the child up for adoption.
-When Susan discovers that Lynette's son, Porter (Max Carver), is the father, she supports his decision to raise the child himself.
+When Susan discovers that Lynette's son, Porter (Charlie Carver), is the father, she supports his decision to raise the child himself.
 In "You Take for Granted", Mike is murdered by a vengeful loan shark.
 The final episodes of the series deal with Susan grieving and eventually moving on from Mike's death.
 In the series finale, Julie gives birth to a daughter, whom she now plans on keeping.
 Susan sells her home on Wisteria Lane and she and M.J. move to help Julie raise the baby.